charlie101010/Flashcards/README.md

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+## Starting the Application

+In order to run this application, you should first `npm install` in order to download all libraries & dependencies.
+This app should be run using Expo on a virtual device.
+Once you have installed the dependencies, run `npm start` to launch the application.
+This will prompt a list of options in the Command Line.
+You can choose whether you'd like to run the simulator on Android or iOS (or both).

 ## Table of Contents

 * [Updating to New Releases](#updating-to-new-releases)